-COVID-19 Information - Stay up to date on guidelines, vaccine, testing and local information.
+COVID-19 Information - Stay up to date on mask orders, guidelines, vaccine, testing and local information.

 On October 28, 1865, William B. Howard founded the Town of Strother by filing a plat containing the 11 blocks that currently encompass the downtown business district.
 At the time of incorporation, the population count stood at one hundred people.
-In November of 1868, the name was changed and the area incorporated as the "Town of Lee's Summit".
-Although the "Summit" portion of the name was obviously based on the fact the town's elevation is the highest point on the railroad between Kansas City and St. Louis, there are numerous opinions and theories on the origin of "Lee".
-According to one theory, the town was named after Civil War General Robert E. Lee, since incorporation took place shortly after the war and the majority of citizens migrated from the Southern states.
-However, another version suggests the town was named after a prominent early settler, Dr. Pleasant Lea.
-The discrepancy in the spelling of "Lea" has been attributed to railroad sign painters.
+In November of 1868, the name was changed and the area incorporated as the "Town of Lee's Summit."
+The "Summit" portion of the name was obviously based on the fact the town's elevation is the highest point on the railroad between Kansas City and St. Louis.
+The "Lee" portion comes from a prominent early settler, Dr. Pleasant Lea.
+The discrepancy in the spelling of "Lea" was attributed to railroad sign painters.

 Lee's Summit's most infamous citizen was Cole Younger, called "The Last of the Great Outlaws" by author Homer Croy.
 According to history, soldiers drove Younger to a life outside the law after his father's murder and subsequent robbery.
 While Union forces were enforcing Order #11, the command issued in 1862 ostensibly to burn homes belonging to those with Southern ties, Younger and his brothers were credited with saving some of the original homes within Lee's Summit, the most prominent of which belonged to William B. Howard.
 Order #11 helped to unify the transplanted southern population in Missouri and compelled Younger to join the Confederate guerrilla band known as Quantrill's Raiders.
 Cole Younger was arrested after an attempted bank robbery in Northfield, Minnesota.
 Following 25 years of imprisonment for his crimes, Cole Younger was paroled in 1901.
 Three years later, Younger returned to Lee's Summit where he lived as a model citizen until his death in 1916.
 His grave is located in the Lee's Summit Historic Cemetery.